maanbanaan/mental-math-app/README.md

 A simple and interactive web application to help users improve their mental math skills.

 ### Website
-You can try the app here: [quick-math.net](https://maanbanaan.github.io/mental-math-app/)
+You can try the app here: [quick-math.net](https://maanbanaan.github.io/mental-math-app/).
+It is hosted with GitHub Pages.